MicrosoftDocs/azure-docs/articles/machine-learning/how-to-use-batch-azure-data-factory.md

 # [Using a Service Principal](#tab/sp)

-1. Create a service principal following the steps at [Register an application with Microsoft Entra ID and create a service principal](../active-directory/develop/howto-create-service-principal-portal.md#register-an-application-with-azure-ad-and-create-a-service-principal).
+1. Create a service principal following the steps at [Register a Microsoft Entra app and create a service principal](../active-directory/develop/howto-create-service-principal-portal.md#register-an-application-with-azure-ad-and-create-a-service-principal).
 1. Create a secret to use for authentication as explained at [Option 3: Create a new client secret](../active-directory/develop/howto-create-service-principal-portal.md#option-3-create-a-new-client-secret).
 1. Take note of the client secret **Value** that is generated.
 This value is only displayed once.
 1. Take note of the `client ID` and the `tenant id` in the **Overview** pane of the application.